Skip to contents

 )

-The output format is one binary HDF5 file for each shard, roughly in the Anndata file format.
+The output format is one binary HDF5 file for each shard, following the AnnData on-disk layout for the main sparse count matrix.
+Cells are stored as observations, features as variables, and per-cell unmapped read counts are available in cnt@obs$unclassified_reads.
 To load these, use the following command that loads the files and concatenates them into a single matrix.
 It can then be loaded into Seurat:

 library(Seurat)